Buying a Franchise | FranchiseCoach

 Franchise Business Plan (Other Franchise Costs) | FranchiseCoach

-Buying a franchise isn’t just about paying the initial franchise fee and opening the doors.
-There are multiple layers of cost to consider—some upfront, others ongoing.
-As a future franchise owner, understanding these numbers early can make or break your success.
+Buying a franchise isn’t just about paying the initial fee and opening your doors.
+There are multiple layers of costs to consider, including how you plan to secure a franchise loan.
+Performing due diligence on these figures early can make or break success for a future business owner.

 Types of Costs to Consider